NexarDeveloper/stock-locator-tool/README.md

 ### Drag and Drop

-In `stock-locator-tool/react-app/src` you will find the folder `nexar-stock-locator-tool` which contains all of the code for the component.
-To embed the tool simply drag and drop this folder into your project and install any missing dependencies - these are listed at the bottom of the page.
+If you wish to dive into the code and make your own changes, in `stock-locator-tool/src` you will find the folder `nexar-stock-locator-tool` which contains all of the code for the component.
+To embed the tool you can simply drag and drop this folder into your project and install any missing dependencies - these are listed at the bottom of the page.

 ## Parameters